JohannesLbck/OverCompliance/README.md

 ## (B) Identification for the Synthetic Dataset

 There are 3 Synthetic Datasets O, U, M where O contains overcompliant traces, U contains undercompliant traces while finnaly M contains both over and undercompliant traces (meaning undercompliant processes).
-You can check any requirement of the running example on any of the processes, but in practice it makes the most sense to check them as described in the Paper.
-For this use the Quickstart Check below
+You can check any requirement of the running example on any of the processes using the script below.

-1. Git Clone
-2. `python3 synth_identify_all.py`

-However you can also check specific requirements on specific datasets by passing the arguments:

 1. `python3 synth_identify.py --r RX.X --d Y` where X in {R1, R2, R3.1, R3.2} and Y in {O, U, M}

+There is also a little script which is used for estimating the costs at discrete levels:

+1. `python3 discrete_levels.py`